curl/everything-curl/usingcurl-verbose.md

 The lines are all the local time as hours:minutes:seconds and then number of miroseconds in that second.

+### HTTP/2

+When doing file transfers using version two of the HTTP protocol, HTTP/2, curl sends and receives **compressed** headers.
+So to display outgoing and incoming HTTP/2 headers in a readable and understandable way, curl will actually show the uncompressed versions in a style similar to how they appear with HTTP/1.1.

 ### --write-out

 TBD